BASICS: Deep into the weeds of BigData

 - dates will always follow a set of ordered formats, be it DD/MM/YYYY or YYYY/MM/DD.

 Undoubtedly, one of the most complex Big Data challenges is making sense of all this variety nonsense.
 This is why our voice recognition efforts are now more focused on determining a caller’s tone, rather than the message.
-This is why we employ AI to learn what sarcasm is.
-This is why most client satisfaction, NPS and quality control jobs, still need a lousy human to make sense of non-verbal subtext or “subjective” queues; a call, tweet or message might hide.
+Allegedly, this is why we employ AI to learn what sarcasm is.
+This is why most client satisfaction, NPS and quality control jobs, still need a lousy human.
+It makes sense of non-verbal subtext or “subjective” queues; a call, tweet or message might hide.

 V for Veracity (&or Variability)